-The PGK Dance Project is a critically acclaimed premier dance company based in San Diego under The PGK Project, Inc., a non-profit organization producing a variety of programs and events, outreach that make world class dance performances, training and appreciation affordable, relevant and easily available throughout the County and beyond.
+The PGK Dance Project is a critically acclaimed premier dance company based in San Diego under The PGK Project, Inc., a non-profit organization producing a variety of programs and events, outreach that make world class dance performances, training and appreciation affordable, relevent and easily available throughout the County and beyond.

 Sculpted” -The Los Angeles Times

 “Absolutely Wonderful” -Boston Globe

 Our own local events: As a producer we are known for our innovative, unique model of partnering with local businesses and organizations who provide their spaces at no or low cost; so throughout the year we produce our performances at a variety of non-traditional spaces, such as a hair salon, warehouse, factory, loft, among others at little cost.

 “Peter G. Kalivas, likes to take dance out of the theater and to the people,..”
 Janice Steinberg, SanDiegoStory.com